matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.2_Jaipur.md

 #### 3.2.2 Robustness to Spatio-Temporal Dependencies (LOSO/LODO Analysis)

+*Note: The following LOSO/LODO results are from the previous analysis before v0.2 methodological corrections.
+These should be rerun with the corrected Step 3 data for complete validation.*

 To address the critical issue of non-independence among station pairs, which share common stations and observation days, we performed rigorous leave-one-station-out (LOSO) and leave-one-day-out (LODO) validation analyses.
 These block-resampling methods provide a robust estimate of the stability and uncertainty of our findings by systematically removing potentially influential data slices.
 The results, summarized below, demonstrate exceptional stability.

 | Analysis Center | λ (km) LOSO (mean ± sd) | λ (km) LODO (mean ± sd) | Internal Consistency (Δλ) |